 Instructions

-- Preheat oven to 350°F. Bring a large pot of water to boil.
-Spray a 9×13-inch ceramic or glass baking dish with cooking spray.
-Spread 1 cup (245g) marinara sauce on the bottom of the pan and set aside.
+- Preheat oven to 350°F. Spray a 9×13-inch ceramic or glass baking dish with cooking spray.
+Spread 1 cup marinara sauce over the bottom of the pan and set aside.

-- Heat olive oil in a large pan over medium-high heat.
-Once oil is shimmering, add onion and stir 3–5 minutes or until softened.
-Add garlic and stir for 30 seconds or until fragrant.
-Move veggies to the side of the pan and add ground beef, Italian sausage, Italian seasoning, and salt and pepper to taste (I add 3/4 teaspoon salt and 1/4 teaspoon pepper).
-Stir and break up the meat.
-Cook until browned, then remove from heat (drain any grease if needed) and set aside.
+- Heat olive oil in a large skillet over medium-high heat.
+Once shimmering, add onion and cook, stirring often, for 3 to 5 minutes or until softened.
+Add garlic and cook for 30 seconds.
+Move veggies to the side and add Italian sausage, Italian seasoning, salt, and pepper.
+I add 3/4 teaspoon salt and 1/4 teaspoon pepper.
+Cook, crumbling the sausage as it browns, until no longer pink and deeply browned.
+Remove from heat and drain off any grease.

-- In a large bowl, mix cream cheese spread, 1 and 1/2 cups of the Italian cheese, Parmesan, and egg.
-Mix until combined.
-Add cooked beef/sausage mixture and stir to combine.
-Spoon about 2 tablespoons of the mixture into each shell (see note 1).
+- In a large bowl, mix cream cheese spread, 1 and 1/2 cups Italian cheese blend, Parmesan, and egg until combined.
+Add the cooked and slightly cooled sausage mixture and stir until evenly mixed.

-- Remove and top with fresh parsley and basil if desired.
+- Remove from oven and top with fresh parsley and basil, if desired.
+Serve hot.

 Recipe Notes